oracle/graal/sulong/docs/user/Interoperability.md

 # Interoperability

 GraalVM supports several other programming languages including JavaScript, Python, Ruby, and R.
-While GraalVM's implementation of `lli` is designed to run LLVM bitcode, it also provides the API for programming languages interoperability that lets you execute code from any other GraalVM-suppored language.
+While GraalVM's implementation of `lli` is designed to run LLVM bitcode, it also provides the API for programming language interoperability that lets you execute code from any other GraalVM-supported language.

 Dynamic languages like JavaScript usually access object members by name.
 Since normally names are not preserved in LLVM bitcode, it must be compiled with debug